Adam Kinzinger: Criticism of Donald Trump

-Kinzinger voted in line with President Donald Trump about 90% of the time and voted against Trump's first impeachment, but he subsequently became a critic of Trump and made headlines as a rare Republican officeholder willing to criticize him.
+Kinzinger voted in line with President Donald Trump about 90% of the time and voted against Trump's first impeachment (though he later admitted to regretting this vote), but he subsequently became one of Trump's biggest critics and made headlines as a rare Republican officeholder willing to criticize him.
 In summer 2020, Kinzinger denounced QAnon and other baseless conspiracy theories that gained currency among Republican voters.
 After the 2020 presidential election, which Trump lost to Joe Biden, Kinzinger denounced Trump's claims that the election was stolen and criticized Trump's attempt to overturn the results of the 2020 presidential election.
 In December 2020, after Trump repeated his claims of fraud on Twitter, Kinzinger tweeted that it was time for Trump to delete his Twitter account.
 He also criticized the Texas Republican Party and called for the firing of its chairman, Allen West, when the party floated the idea of secession, after the Supreme Court rejected Texas v.
 Pennsylvania, a bid by the state of Texas to overturn the presidential election outcome.